BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 If the classifier were to ignore the data and predict that every single tumor was malignant, then the recall would reach 100%, since all of the malignant tumors would have been labeled correctly, and there would not have been any incorrectly labeled malignant cases.
-Unfortunately, this leads to an accuracy and a precision of about 35%
+Unfortunately, this leads to an accuracy and precision of about 35%

 ```java
 for(i = 0; i<testData.size(); i++){